-For CGT assets acquired before 11.45am (by legal time in the ACT) on 21 September 1999, you have the option of choosing the CGT discount or calculating the capital gain using indexation frozen at 30 September 1999.
+For CGT assets acquired before 11.45am AEST on 21 September 1999, you have the option of choosing the CGT discount or calculating the capital gain using indexation frozen at 30 September 1999.
 Calculate your capital gain under each option to determine the best result in your particular circumstances.